quicwg/base-drafts/draft-ietf-quic-transport.md

 <!-- TODO: delete this section after confirming that it is redundant -->

-The first Initial packet sent by either endpoint contains a packet number of
+The first Initial packet sent by either endpoint MUST contain a packet number of 0.
+The packet number MUST increase monotonically thereafter.
-0. The packet number MUST increase monotonically thereafter.
-Initial packets are in a different packet number space to other packets (see
+Initial packets are in a different packet number space to other packets (see {{packet-numbers}}).
-{{packet-numbers}}).

 ### 0-RTT Packet Numbers {#retry-0rtt-pn}